GO Markets Review: Regulation, Accounts, and Trading Conditions for Asian Investors

 Is GO Markets regulated?

 Yes.
-GO Markets is regulated by ASIC (Australia), CySEC (Cyprus), and FSC (Mauritius), ensuring compliance and investor protection across jurisdictions.
+GO Markets is regulated by ASIC in Australia, CySEC in Cyprus, and the FSC in Mauritius.

-GO Markets offers MetaTrader 4, MetaTrader 5, and its proprietary WebTrader platform for both desktop and mobile devices.
+GO Markets supports MetaTrader 4, MetaTrader 5, cTrader, TradingView, and a proprietary platform interface.

 Note: Any opinions expressed in this article are not to be considered investment advice and are solely those of the authors.
 Singapore Forex Club is not responsible for any financial decisions based on this article's contents.
 Readers may use this data for information and educational purposes only.